 You could build a litter tray into furniture, such as a dresser.
 A hole in such a construct will give your cat somewhere private to eliminate.
 Best of all, it won’t take up a single inch of space in your home.
 Just ensure that a professional tradesman confirms that the construct is safe.

-Many challenges come with living in small accommodation.
+Many challenges come from living in small accommodation.
 Thankfully, cat ownership is one of the easier-resolved problems.
 All it takes is a little creativity, and flexibility on both sides.